4th Vermont Infantry Regiment: History

 In July 1861, Congress authorized President Abraham Lincoln to call out 500,000 men, to serve for three years unless sooner discharged.
 The 4th Vermont Infantry was the third of the three years regiments from the state placed in the field as a result of this call, and organized simultaneously with the 5th Vermont Infantry.
 Nine of its ten companies were recruited from the east side of the state, an important cultural division at the time.

 Governor Erastus Fairbanks' first choice to command the regiment was Lt.
-Col. Peter T. Washburn, late of the 1st Vermont Infantry, but he declined due to poor health.
+Col. Peter T. Washburn, who had served with the 1st Vermont Infantry, but he declined; in October 1861, Washburn was appointed adjutant general of the Vermont Militia.
 Fairbanks' second choice was 2nd Lt.
 Edwin H. Stoughton, U.S. Army, an 1859 graduate of the United States Military Academy in the 6th U.S. Infantry.
 He was a native of Bellows Falls.
 Maj.
-Harry W. Worthen, of Bedford, late of the 1st Vermont Infantry, was selected lieutenant colonel.
+Harry Niles Worthen of Thetford, late of the 1st Vermont Infantry, was selected lieutenant colonel.
 John C. Tyler of Brattleboro became major, and Charles B. Stoughton, Edwin's younger brother, became adjutant.

 The regiment rendezvoused at Brattleboro by September 14 on the grounds of what is now Brattleboro Union High School.
 The camp was named "Camp Holbrook," in honor of Governor Frederick Holbrook, of Brattleboro, who had just been elected.
 On September 21, the regiment, 1048 men strong, was mustered into Federal service, left that evening and arrived in Washington, D.C. the evening of September 23, and went into camp on Capitol Hill.
 Four days later, the regiment marched to the Chain Bridge, where it joined the 2nd, 3rd and 5th regiments.

 On October 9, the Vermont regiments moved to Camp Griffin, about four miles from Chain Bridge.
 Here, on October 24, the 6th Vermont Infantry arrived, completing the initial organization of the "Old Vermont Brigade."